Applies to:

 Scarlett 18i20 3rd Gen

-This is the factory default mode, and your Scarlett 18i20 will adopt these assignments out of the box.
+This is the factory default mode, and your Scarlett 18i20 adopts these assignments out of the box.

 Use this mode if you need a coaxial S/PDIF audio input, or if you wish to use a coaxial S/PDIF